The Bankrate promise

-Winter weather can be unpredictable, and that means your home can be at risk of snow-related damage that can result in costly repairs to your home.
+Winter weather can be unpredictable, and that means your home can be at risk of snow-related damage that can result in costly repairs.
 Homes that aren’t prepped for winter weather may be at risk of damage by the weight of even a light snowfall.
 Snow can cover the roof of the home, causing it to collapse, or it can weigh down the siding, causing structural damage.
 As the snow melts, the precipitation left behind could also result in leaks, rotting wood and other damage.

 While it’s important to prepare your home for winter no matter the climate you live in, homeowners who live in colder climates should take steps to protect their homes from this type of snow damage.
 But while you can take steps to protect your home, there is always a chance that your home will still sustain damage from snow during the winter months.
 If that happens, will your homeowners insurance cover snow damage?
 Bankrate explores in this article how homeowners insurance does and does not cover snow damage and how it can help you with the unexpected pitfalls of winter weather.

 How snow damage may be covered by homeowners insurance